-Most importantly, public agencies should consider the pursuit of equity as a central part of their missions, one that cuts across their portfolios of work and not a separate issue to be addressed, or a box to be checked.
+Most importantly, public agencies should consider the pursuit of equity as a central part of their mission, cutting across their portfolio of work-not a separate issue to be addressed, or a box to be checked as part of the planning process.
 While many equity-oriented practices may be implemented by planning staff and analysts, integrating equity into the fabric of an agency's work ultimately requires leadership from transit agency executives and board members, who are ultimately responsible for setting agencies' policy and budgetary priorities.